Beccy Lindsay Accredited & Registered BACP, UKCP Post-Graduate Dip, CRUSE Accred

 Individual counselling can help with a wide range of difficult situations and problems.
 You may have historical issues or an addiction or repeating relationship issues.
 You may be suffering from depression and/or anxiety or not know how to name what is upsetting you.
 You may feel that you urgently need help or you may feel worried or frightened that your life is spiralling out of control.
 This range of distress is addressed in individual counselling.

-If you come for couple counselling, we would look to see which repeated patterns between you cause arguments .
+If you come for couple counselling, we would look to see which repeated patterns between you cause arguments.
 If your relationship is at a crisis point, then the presence of a counsellor can help you each to feel listened to and to voice your side of the difficulties, as we work towards a new understanding.
 It can be much more productive and safer to have a mediating presence guiding you both through, as you take risks in what you say, in order to save or heal your relationship.
+(Or look for a healthy ending if that is what you want to agree on, perhaps where children are involved.)

 How do I start?